stellecodes/tp/docs/UserGuide.md

 Examples:
 * `unlink sn/Alex Jones pn/John Doe` Removes the link between student Alex Jones and parent John doe.
+* ⚠️ GUI update delay: The removal of linked names may take a short moment to display due to latency.
+You can run a list command to refresh the view immediately.

 ### Finding linked contacts : `findlink`